chase-gabbard/ForcedDestabilization/README.md

 # ForcedDestabilization

-This repository contains the supplemental data and videos associated with the paper:
+This repository contains the data and supplemental movies associated with the paper:

-**Gabbard et al., 2025**
+**Gabbard _et al_., 2025**
-_Title of the paper_
+_Forced destabilization of a granular raft_
-_Journal name, DOI_
+_under review_

 ---